sriramrokkam/k8s-training/kubernetes/exercise_05_persistence.md

 If a pod stays in status `Pending` or `ContainerCreating` you could use `kubectl describe pod <pod-name>` to check the events logged for this pod.
 They give a first idea, of what is actually happening (or not working).

-If you compare the age of the pods, you will like find that only on the node, where the very first pod runs other pods managed to start up.
+If you compare the age of the pods, you will likely find that only on the node, where the very first pod runs other pods managed to start up.
 Essentially, this is because the access mode limits only the number of nodes, you could mount a volume to.
 Within the context of a node, multiple bind-mounts are very well possible.
 Hence be careful with scaling operations and the use of storage.

 Finally, scale the deployment back to a replica count of 1.